Vendor discounts for filing sales tax on time in 2020

 Rewards for filing and paying sales tax on time (and correctly) vary by state and generally range from 0.25% to a whopping 5% of the tax due.
 Yet the overall rewards may not differ as greatly as it first seems: Though New York offers a generous 5% discount, it allows a maximum discount of $200 per quarter; on the other hand, Nevada doesn’t cap its 0.25% discount.

-Perhaps the greatest savings available are in Colorado, where the vendor discount for state sales tax is 3.33%, there’s no cap, and many local tax jurisdictions offer a local discount.
+The greatest savings may be available in Colorado, where the vendor discount for state sales tax is 4%, there’s no cap, and many local tax jurisdictions offer a local discount.
 There’s no gain without pain, however, because sales tax compliance in Colorado is notoriously complex.

 |Alaska||Varies by jurisdiction; for example, the Kenai Peninsula Borough offers a 5% on-time credit limited to $1,000 per quarter|